maykar/plex_assistant/translation.md

 There is a commented out template at the end of the file that you may copy and paste from.

 Please, also consider translating `custom_components/plex_assistant/en.json` to a new file with the language code replaced in the file name.
 Example: `custom_components/plex_assistant/nl.json`.
+This is for the setup and options on HA's integration page.